klsanch/personal-website/content/home/teaching.md

 +++

-I am a graduate student instructor for the following classes:
+I have been a Teaching Assistant for the following classes at Stanford:
- - Psych 1
- - Psych 10
- - Psych 100
+ - Psychology of Scarcity (Dr. Claude Steele)
+ - Introduction to Psychology (Dr. James Gross & Dr. Jennifer Crosby)
+ - Self and Society: Introduction to Social Psychology (Dr. Robb Willer & Dr. Alia Crum)
+ - Introduction to Comparative Studies in Race & Ethnicity (Dr. Hazel Markus & Dr. Paula Moya)
+ - Intergroup Communication (Dr. Hazel Markus & Dereca Blackmon)

-I am also the head instructor for the following classes:
+I have also been a Head Instructor for the following classes at Stanford:
- - Psych 70 (summer)
+ - Introduction to Social Psychology